getmubarak/Microservice/lab7/Readme.md

 A/B testing.
 Gradual rollouts.

-Blue-green deployment is a technique that reduces downtime and risk by running two identical production environments called Blue and Green.
-At any time, only one of the environments is live, with the live environment serving all production traffic.
-For this example, Blue is currently live and Green is idle.
-Once you have deployed and fully tested the software in Green, you switch the router so all incoming requests now go to Green instead of Blue.
-Green is now live, and Blue is idle.

 A/B Testing is used when we have two versions of an application (usually those differ visually) that we are not 100% sure which will increase user interaction and so we try both versions at the same time and collect metrics.